Harry Bailey

 They may then move on to a more detailed form of ongoing improvement once they build the muscle up.

-I wrote more about micro retrospectives on the Agency Tactics Substack.
+I wrote more about micro retrospectives on the Agency Tactics blog.
 I’d love to know what you think.